Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 - Germs

-Those are just a few.
 Other things can trigger mast cells, too.
 Things like vibrations.
 Think road rumblings and airplane engines.

-So, what can you do if you have Mast Cell Activation Syndrome or Histamine Intolerance and still want to enjoy some beach time or a weekend in the city?
+So, what can you do if you have Mast Cell Activation Syndrome (MCAS) or Histamine Intolerance and still want to enjoy some beach time or a weekend in the city?

 There are several steps you can take to support your health when traveling.